Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     ```bash
     >wifi MyWirelessRouter,MyRoutersPassword,2
     ```
 9. At the CLI prompt, type in the command `reset` and hit `[RETURN]` to restart the host application.
-The Blue LED should eventually stay solidly ON to signify that the SAM-IoT board has successfully connected to the wireless router
+The Blue LED should eventually stay solidly ON to signify that the SAM-IoT board has successfully connected to the wireless router.
     ```bash
     >reset
     ```